Campus-Castolo/m346/projectdocumentation/proposal-doupont-holdings.md

     From: Éric Doulmont, Head of Engineering Doupont Holdings LLC <éric.doulmont@orginv.com>
-    Sent: Monday, September 4, 2023 10:00:01 AM
+    Sent: Monday, September 4, 2015 10:00:01 AM
     To: customer service, IMAIM Institution <customer.service@imaim.com>
-    Subject: Business proposal migration from on-premise to cloud
+    Subject: Request for Cloud Migration Proposal - Doupont Holdings LLC

-    Dear IMAM customer service team,
+    Dear IMAM Customer Service Team,

-    We contact you, due to a deciscion we made last year during our annual management meeting.
-Together we have made the executive desicion that it would be more cost effective, to downscale our on-prem infrastructure and migrate to a cloud-based enviornment.

-    Since this is a large scale project for us we have made a bulletlist of what needs to be done:

-    • Analyzing the current state of the Doupont Holdings infrastructure.
+    I trust this message finds you in good health.
+On behalf of Doupont Holdings LLC, I am writing to you to discuss a significant decision that was made during our annual management meeting last year.
+As a collective, we have determined that migrating from our current on-premises infrastructure to a cloud-based environment is the most cost-effective solution for our organization.

+    Given the substantial nature of this project and our current internal resource constraints due to ongoing projects, we are seeking external assistance.
+We have compiled a comprehensive list of tasks that must be undertaken:

-    • Create a cloud based infrastructure plan based on the old state of the Doupont Holdings infrastructure.
+    1. Evaluate the Current Infrastructure of Doupont Holdings LLC.
-    • Creating the cloud based infrastructure with the nessecary services on it e.g. (Webserver, Applicationserver etc.)
-    • Creating a systemdocumentation of the cloud based infrastructure.
-    • Creating a Testprotocoll and test the for functionality.
-    • Educating our current IT-Staff on the changes made.
-    • Support for end of warm-up period (2 Weeks).
+    2. Develop a Cloud-Based Infrastructure Plan Based on the Evaluation.
+    3. Provide an Initial Cost Estimate (Monthly Expenses).
+    4. Maintain Operational Documentation.
+    5. Oversee the Implementation of the Project.

-    If you are interested in our job offer, kindly get in touch with us within 14 business days.
-Additionally, we kindly request that you provide us with a quota.
+    If your organization is interested in collaborating with us on this initiative, we kindly request that you reach out to us within the next 14 business days.
+Furthermore, we would greatly appreciate it if you could provide us with a detailed proposal, along with a quotation.

-    Upon receiving your quota, we will assess your suitability as a candidate for our organization.
-We will then inform you of our decision and further details.
-Regardless of the outcome, we wish you the best of luck in your endeavors.
+    Upon receipt of your proposal, we will conduct a thorough evaluation of your suitability as a potential partner for our organization.
+Subsequently, we will communicate our decision and share additional details.
+Regardless of the outcome, we extend our best wishes to you in all your endeavors.

+    We appreciate your consideration of our request and eagerly anticipate the possibility of working together.

-    Kind Regards
+    Kind Regards,

     Éric Doulmont
     Head of Engineering
     Doupont Holdings LLC
-    Genéve, Rue de Rhône 29
+    Geneva, Rue de Rhône 29